 6. One Big Disadvantage Is the Blurry Vision in the Periphery

 When you drive and you are about to switch lanes and wanted to have a quick look back you might experience excessive blur.
-You are looking directly through a blurry area which exists in EVERY progressive lens design.
+You are looking directly through a blurry area that exists in EVERY progressive lens design.
 Of course, you can see the dashboard clearer but those extreme eye movements are seldom a pleasure for you while wearing progressive lenses.

 7. Difficulties May Arise If You Have Issues in Your Neck / Unnatural Positions